 The book “Value Stream Mapping”, written by Karen Martin and Mike Osterling, explains, “Value stream maps offer a holistic view of how work flows through entire systems.”

 VSM can be a tremendous tool to help determine how to improve delivery chains that require complex processes.
 If you have a highly complex process, VSM can be used to create a comprehensive view and understanding of the entire process, or it can be as focused as needed on a segment of the process to address specific objectives.

 It’s important to note that the start and endpoints of the mapping exercise, known as fenceposts, can differ depending on your goals and objectives.
 You will also find that a single company may have several different value streams.
 Value stream maps can be created for every individual product and service for every type of business.
 However, for the purpose of this discussion and so you can better understand how to apply this in the real world, we will focus on VSM as it relates to feature development for enterprise software solutions utilizing a simplified waterfall methodology.
 We will refer to software features as the “product” being developed in this process.

 Unlike process maps, or flowcharts, that show only the steps involved in the process, a VSM shows significantly more information and uses a very different, more linear format.
 The VSM enables the team and leadership to see where the actual value is being added in the process, allowing them to improve on the overall efficiency associated with the delivery of a software product or feature request, not just the number of steps.

 Terminology and symbols and what they mean

 With so much information packed into a VSM, it’s no surprise that there are terms and features that may need some explanation.
 However, while we will provide an explanation of some of the standardized VSM features, keep in mind that they may be modified to help achieve specific objectives.
-As such, each VSM may have some elements that are unique.
+As such, each value stream map may have some elements that are unique.